saturneric/GpgFrontend/manual/basic/key-server-operations.md

 servers, please refer to the last section of this document: Key server related settings.

-## Export My Public Key To The Keyserver
+## Export My Public Key To The Key Server

 If the current key pair has a master key, you have the option to publish the public key information to a key server.
 It is important to note that in order to